 Sustainable hydrogen: the fourth pillar of the energy transition

-- In short, hydrogen is not the key to transforming the transport or heat sector.
+- Hydrogen is a comparatively costly climate change mitigation option; for that reason, more cost-effective alternatives should be deployed first.
+In other words, hydrogen is not the key to transforming the transport or heat sector.
 Battery electric vehicles and heat pumps are far more efficient than the use of hydrogen and hydrogen-based applications.
-Hydrogen can merely complement these technologies in these two sectors.
+Hydrogen can merely complement electricity-based technologies in the transport and heat sectors.

 Hydrogen: Information and services from the Oeko-Institut

 The Oeko-Institut’s experts are engaged in a range of projects that focus on the production and sustainability of PtX materials.
 They provide advice to decision-makers on legislative and regulatory initiatives, analyse and assess sectors with potential for hydrogen use and conduct research on the required sustainability criteria.